What is CMMC?

 Cybersecurity Maturity Model Certification: assessments, compliance, CMMC levels — what they mean & what level your business needs.

 Any vendors or contractors working in any part of the DoD supply chain will be required to obtain CMMC compliance in order to continue working with the DoD.
 Not all contractors will require the same level of cybersecurity maturity.
 Certification requirements are relative to the suppliers level in the DoD supply chain with higher levels of cybersecurity risk management required with the more CUI, or Controlled Unclassified Information, that is present.

 CMMC Levels — How do They Work?

-The Cybersecurity Maturity Model Certification uses a simplified scoring system to identify an organization's security and readiness level — starting from 1 and advancing to level 5.
-Each CMMC tier level builds on the last, with additional layers of advanced practices and processes required by DoD contracts.
+The Cybersecurity Maturity Model Certification uses a simplified scoring system to identify an organization's security and readiness level.
+Initially, CMMC 1.0 included a 5 tier scoring system, however changes brought about by the introduction of CMMC 2.0 has condensed this to 3 levels.
+Each CMMC tiered level builds on the last, with additional layers of advanced practices and processes required by DoD contracts.
 To put it simply, the higher an organization is within the DoD supply chain, the more CUI they are handling and circulating on their networks — and the more security and protection this organization will need.

 How is CMMC different from NIST 800-171?

 Initially, pre-CMMC model, there was the NIST 800-171, a cybersecurity standard that outlines many aspects of your company security, from psychical security to IT and cybersecurity.
 It was implemented by the DoD as self assessment, however the DoD found that many organization were not actually following and enforcing these regulations.
 CMMC is based primarily on the NIST 800-171, with some additional measures, and is more strictly enforced with third party assessments, audits and certifications.

 CMMC as a Maturity Model